 - 1. Coupon Annual interest rate payable to the bondholder - 2.
+Discount Bonds Coupon is less than yield - 3.
 Maturity Date on which principal payments are due - 3.
-Discount Bonds Coupon is less than yield - 4.
-Par Bonds Coupon equals yield

-- 5. Premium Bonds Coupon is greater than yield - 6.
-Price Total amount paid by the issuer per \$1000 bond - 7.
-Principal/Par Amount Face value of a bond to be paid back to the bondholder on the maturity date - 8.
-Yield Net annual interest cost to the issuer, taking into account the discount or premium on the purchase price, the interest rate and the length of time the bond is held - 9.
-Call Option Issuer's option to redeem bonds prior to maturity
+Par Bonds Coupon equals yield - 4.
+Premium Bonds Coupon is greater than yield - 5.
+Price Total amount paid by the issuer for the bonds - 6.
+Principal/Par Amount Face value of a bond to be paid back to the bondholder on the maturity date - 7.
+Yield Net annual interest cost to the issuer, taking into account the discount or premium on the purchase price, the interest rate and the length of time the bond is held